-From the stunning white sand beaches of Caramoan in Camarines Sur, Tikling Island in Sorsogon and Burias Island in Masbate; Bicol, my hometown has another island to be proud of.
-Calaguas in Camarines Norte is another beach paradise that will inspire you to go out on a sunny day to reward yourself of a refreshing getaway you will surely enjoy.
+From the stunning white sand beaches of Caramoan in Camarines Sur, Tikling Island in Sorsogon, and Burias Island in Masbate; Bicol, my hometown has another island to be proud of.
+Calaguas in Camarines Norte is another beach paradise that will inspire you to go out on a sunny day to reward yourself for a refreshing getaway you will surely enjoy.
 I thank my friend Sam Casuncad for showing me his picture of the island where I was awe-stricken by its beauty.
 I vowed myself; I will visit this soon.
-Now, I am on my way for an exciting beach escapade in this pristine island.
+Now, I am on my way for an exciting beach escapade on this pristine island.

 Aside from pili, pinangat and chilly ice cream, Bicol has this cheesy halo halo that will complete your Albay getaway.

 I’ve heard DJC Halo Halo and Snack Inn in Tiwi, Albay from my mother and friends who had tasted their creamy halo halo with their comment, superb!
 For our 2014 summer vacation in my hometown, I vowed myself dropping by here with my family.

 Kawakawa Hill is a 236-meter hill located in California Village, Barangay Tuburan in Ligao City.
 The hill got its name from “kawa” a local dialect which means a native cauldron.
 That wonderful shape could be seen upon reaching the crater through walking in a well-paved walkway and passing the five trails of Stations of the Cross.